chaiexe/TryHackMe-Write-ups/2. Cryptographic Failures Write-up/Readme.md

 **Cryptographic failures** occur when developers fail to use strong or proper encryption.
 This can happen due to improper implementation, misconfiguration, or the improper use of cryptographic algorithms, protocols, or key management practices.
 The mistake leaves sensitive data (e.g., passwords, credit card details, personal messages, or usernames and passwords) exposed to adversaries for exploitation.

 **Examples of What Can Go Wrong:**
-- A website saves your password without hiding it — a hacker can see it clearly.
+- A website saves your password without hiding it - an advesary can see it clearly.
-- Your personal info is sent over the internet without protection, and someone could intercept it.
+- Your personal info is sent over the internet without proper protection, and an malicious user steals your data.
 - A company uses weak encryption that is easy to break.

 **Lab Notes:**